Southeast Asia Scholarships from the project “Bringing Southeast Asia Home”

 Each Spring semester 2023-2027, a graduate student working group will convene weekly to consider various themes in Southeast Asian studies.
-Funded by Bringing Southeast Asia Home, an initiative sponsored by the Henry Luce Foundation Initiative on Southeast Asia, one graduate student will receive $1,000 to organize the activities of the group each Spring semester, with the help of the Assistant Director of Southeast Asian Initiatives.
+Funded by Bringing Southeast Asia Home, an initiative sponsored by the Henry Luce Foundation Initiative on Southeast Asia, one graduate student will receive $1,000 to organize the activities of the group each Spring semester, with the help of the Assistant Director for Southeast Asia Initiatives.

-These awards are intended to facilitate graduate students whose work is focused on Southeast Asia to undertake research that will ultimately inform their dissertation.
+These awards are intended to facilitate graduate students whose work is focused on Southeast Asia to undertake research that will ultimately inform their dissertation or Master’s level project.
 These funds may be used to undertake pre-dissertation research in order to enhance major research proposals that might be funded by other sources.
-They can be used to conduct research in Southeast Asia or at institutions or archives with relevant Southeast Asian materials but cannot be used for conference expenses, for course development, or for dissertation completion.
+They can be used to conduct research in Southeast Asia or at institutions or archives with relevant Southeast Asian materials.

 These awards are meant to provide one semester of funding for students near the end of their graduate career.
 To receive the funds, students must have completed all their coursework requirements and qualifying exams and must have already completed writing a substantial part of their dissertation.
 These funds are awarded in the Spring semester for students intending to graduate either in the same Spring semester or the following Fall.